 Home of many major religions of the world, India is an ideal destination for a religious tour.
 Travel destinations for such tours may be broadly classified in the following major categories on the basis of destinations belonging to different religions.

-Hinduism is one of the oldest religions in India and majority of Indians (83%) are followers of Hinduism.
+Hinduism is one of the oldest religions and majority of Indians (83%) are followers of Hinduism.
 Pilgrimage to their holy place is one of the rituals in Hinduism.
 Through the centuries, Hindus have been paying homage to their places of worship in this way.
 There are thousands of places of worship but some of these are special for historical and mythological reasons.

 - Yamunotri, Gangotri, Kedarnath and Badrinath